Blonde stereotype: Typology

 In cognitive linguistics, the stereotype uses expressivity of words to affect an emotional response which determines a gender role of a certain kind.
-In feminist critique, stereotypes like the blonde bombshell or the "dumb blonde" are seen as negative images that undermine the power of women.
+In feminist critique, stereotypes like the "blonde bombshell" or the "dumb blonde" are seen as negative images that undermine the power of women.

 Blonde bombshell

-The blonde bombshell is a gender stereotype that connotes a very attractive woman with blonde hair.
+The blonde bombshell is a gender stereotype that connotes a very physically attractive woman with blonde hair.
 A review of English language tabloids from the United Kingdom has shown it to be a recurring blonde stereotype, along with "busty blonde" and "blonde babe".

 Jean Harlow started the stereotype with her film Bombshell of 1933.
 Following her, Marilyn Monroe, Jayne Mansfield and Mamie Van Doren helped establish the stereotype typified by a combination of curvaceous physique, very light-colored hair and a perceived lack of intelligence.
 During the 1950s, the blonde bombshell started to replace the Femme fatale as the mainstream media stereotype.
 Marjorie Rosen, a historian of women in films, says of the two top blonde bombshells of the time that "Mae West, firing off vocal salvos with imperious self-assurance, and Jean Harlow, merchandising her physical allure for the masses, transformed the idea of passive female sexuality into an aggressive statement of fact".